Urbane Bronze vs. Iron Ore, Porpoise, & 6 Popular Greige Paint Colors

 Sherwin Williams Porpoise Paint Color Review

-- Both colors are used on exterior trim quite often.
-Black Fox is rarely used on a kitchen island because of the degree of brown in it.
+- Both colors are used quite often on exterior trim.
+Black Fox isn’t used as often on kitchen islands because of its dark brown tone.

 - Urbane Bronze is a popular cabinet/island paint color for those with granite countertops from the early 2000s and homes with a Tuscan-style palette.